 The live export of animals for slaughter is a serious animal welfare problem.
 OneKind is calling on the Scottish Government to work with the UK Government & Welsh Government to deliver a ban across the whole of Great Britain at the same time, and as soon as possible.

-In 2016, around 2,400 sheep were sent from Scotland for slaughter to Germany and France and 3,000 Scottish calves were exported to Spain.
-In 2017, it was even worse.
-More than 5,000 young calves discarded from the dairy industry were sent from Scotland to Spain in journeys lasting up to 135 hours.
+In 2018, around 5,728 calves were sent from Scotland for fattening to Spain, while 4,587 sheep were exported to Ireland for slaughter.
+In 2019, 2,082 calves discarded by the dairy industry were exported to Spain for ‘fattening’ on journeys lasting up to 135 hours.

 What is OneKind doing?

 We’re taking a stand against this horrific trade.
 Our recent highlights include: